Epicurus and the Garden

 Epicurus advances the τετραφάρμακος as a solution to life's most worrying problem.

 The τετραφάρμακος is thus a source of immense relief and satisfaction.
-It removes the worry we have for ourselves and our life, and it shows us that the few bad things that can happen are never going to be disturbing to undermine our peace of mind and happiness.
+It removes the worry we have for ourselves and our life, and it shows us that the few bad things that can happen are never going to be disturbing enough to undermine our peace of mind and happiness.

 God presents no fears